TheBevyFlock/bevy_cli/bevy_lint/docs/how-to/editor.md

 # Setting up your Editor

-There can be a few extra steps required to get code-completion and syntax highlighting setup with your editor!
+There can be a few extra steps required to get code completion and syntax highlighting setup with your editor.

 > [!NOTE]
 >